5G-ERA/docs/Workshops/ICRA24/Workshops/HandsOn-for-ROS-with-CROP.md

 In this section, you will try to deploy collision avoidance, a.k.a Forward Collision Warning Service Network Application (FCW).
 Contrary to the previous example, ROS is not used in this case.
 The complete documentation for the FCW is located here: https://github.com/5G-ERA/CollisionWarningService

 For the following tutorial, only the client part is needed since the Network Application itself will be deployed on the remote server.
-To try the FCW, you will need a video from a robot or an autonomous vehicle and a configuration script for the corresponding video.
+To try the FCW, you will need a video from a robot or an autonomous vehicle, a calibration file and a configuration script for the corresponding video.
 Here you can download both: TBA

 To install the client package, follow these steps: